disposedtrolley/flypy/README.md

 +   `get_layover_dur()` - returns the duration of the layover in minutes
 +   `get_layover_start()` - returns the starting time of the layover (e.g. when the flight arrives)
 +   `get_layover_end()` - returns the ending time of the layover (e.g. when the departing flight leaves)

+`Layover`s can be printed to show a high level overview.

+## Acknowledgements

++   Airlines JSON data sourced from https://github.com/BesrourMS/Airlines

 ## Licence